bleykauf/py-lpsd/README.md

  ## Implementation in other languages

- [Matlab](https://github.com/tobin/pylpsd): py-pylpsd is based on this implementation.
+ [Matlab](https://github.com/tobin/lpsd): py-lpsd is based on this implementation.